 DATCP administers Wisconsin's Soil and Water Resource Management Program (SWRM) under the provisions of Chapter 92 of the Wisconsin Statutes and Chapter ATCP 50 of the Wisconsin Administrative Code.
-The SWRM was developed to support locally-led conservation efforts.
-Counties are awarded grant funds to pay for conservation staff and provide landowner cost-sharing to implement their land and water resources management plan.
-ATCP 50, as revised in April 2009, relates specifically to agricultural programs and it establishes requirements and/or standards for:
+The SWRM was developed to support locally led conservation efforts.
+County conservation committees and other cooperators are awarded annual grant funds to pay for conservation staff and provide landowner cost-sharing to implement their land and water resources management plan.
+ATCP 50, as revised in June 2024, relates specifically to agricultural programs and it establishes requirements and/or standards for:

-- Soil and water conservation on farms, - County soil and water programs, including land and water resource management plans, - Grants to counties to support county conservation staff, - Cost-share grants to landowners for implementation of conservation practices, - Design certifications by soil and water professionals, - Local regulations and ordinances, and - Cost-share practice eligibility and design, construction, and maintenance.
+- Soil and water conservation on farms - County soil and water programs, including land and water resource management plans - Grants to counties to support county conservation staff - Cost-share grants to landowners for implementation of conservation practices - Design certifications by soil and water professionals - Local regulations and ordinances - Cost-share practice eligibility and design, construction, and maintenance